afriteknz/k8s-infrastructure/README.md

 For a complete walkthrough read- https://codefresh.io/blog/how-to-structure-your-argo-cd-repositories-using-application-sets/

-#### *Terraform for kubernetes infra deployment and ArgoCD boostrapping, GitOps for application deployment; clearer separation of concerns*

 When bootstrapping an EKS cluster, when should GitOps take over?
 - Helm for deploying application workloads